Bi-metal hole saws and its applicationsAugust 2, 2018

-With the bi-metal hole saw HSS you work more in the drywall sector, especially in.
-With wood or soft plastics you can achieve a cutting depth of up to 28.0 mm.
+With the bi-metal hole saw HSS you work more in the drywall sector.
+Especially in wood or soft plastics you can achieve a cutting depth of up to 28.0 mm.

-You can use the bi-metal hole saw HSSE-Co 8 for metal processing and achieve best results with steel (up to 1,000 N/mm2) up to a maximum of 5.0 mm.
+You can use the bi-metal hole saw HSSE-Co 8 for metal cutting and achieve best results with steel (up to 1,000 N/mm2) up to a maximum of 5.0 mm and with stainless steal up to a maximum of 1.5 mm.
 With softer materials you can also achieve a cutting depth of up to 28.0 mm.

 Hole saws can be used with the hand or stand drilling machine and have a high concentricity.

 Compared to the carbide hole saws, the bi-metall hole saws are suitable for larger cutting depths.
 For this you cut much harder material with the carbide hole saws (steel up to 1,000 N/mm2).